eliediwa9/Financial-and-Data-Analysis/README.md

 - Transaction recording, general ledger holding, trial balance equilibrium and financial statements reporting.
 - Advanced modelling in excel using advanced formulas i.e., index-match, sumifs and vba procedures for advanced macros.

-  ### Data Analytics Projects will be updated once confidentiality issues are resolved.
+#### Data Analytics Projects will be updated once confidentiality issues are resolved and there is no risks of leakage.